skip to Main Content

 How will the funds I designate be used?

-The funds you designate will go directly to the Ballet Austin Foundation account, which is managed by J.P.
-Morgan Private Banking.
+The funds you designate will go directly to the Ballet Austin Foundation account, which is managed by Fiducient.
 All donations in this account stay intact as the principal is never spent.
 The annual grant the Foundation gives to Ballet Austin is funded through the earnings on the account including interest, dividends and unrealized gains.
 As the account grows, the grant to Ballet Austin grows supporting Ballet Austin’s exceptional artistic programming, arts education, scholarships, and access for the entire Central Texas Community.

 How will I be recognized?